 - ᴱQ.
 Vardo Meoita “Prince of Cats” (LT2/15, LT2A/Tevildo), with ᴱQ. meoi = “cat” (QL/61).

-In the Early Qenya Grammar [EQG] from the 1920s, however, the suffix became -o for consonantal nouns and -n for vocalic nouns, plural form -(l)ion and dual -qint (PE14/73, 76):
+However, in the Gnomish Grammar written shortly after this, Tolkien said that the genitive suffix was -o (PE11/10).
+In the Early Qenya Grammar (EQG) from the 1920s, the suffix was -o for consonantal nouns and -n for vocalic nouns, with plural form -(l)ion and dual -qint (PE14/73, 76):

 In declension charts from later in the 1920s, Tolkien applied the -o suffix to vocalic nouns as well, with final -a become -o and final -o sometimes becoming -u and sometimes remaining -o; the plural forms remained the same as in EQG (PE16/111-115).
 Tolkien had essentially the same paradigm in the lengthy Declension of Nouns document from the 1930s except (a) nouns ending in -e sometimes had genitives with -io (PE21/6) and (b) Tolkien introduced “short vocalic plurals” with a genitive plural suffix -ion (PE21/8).

-That is not the end of the story, though, since consonantal nouns in the 1930s and 1940s use the suffix -en for genitive singular; the previously mentioned declension chart on PE21/53 does not include any consonantal examples, so it isn’t clear when this en-genitive was introduced.
-It was the norm for consonantal nouns in The Etymologies in the mid-1930s, however, and appears in contemporaneous drafts of The Silmarillion as well as the poem Fíriel’s Song, also from the 1930s.
-The en-genitive appeared in the Lament of Atalante from “The Notion Club Papers” written in the 1940s:
+That is not the end of the story, though, since in the 1930s and 1940s vocalic nouns use the suffix -n for genitive singular, while consonantal nouns use -en.
+There is such an n-genitive in the Entu, Ensi, Enta Declension (EEED), but only for vocalic nouns (VT36/8); the consonantal form endo still uses -o, so perhaps EEED is a partial manifestation this new paradigm, or a brief restoration of the EQG paradigm from the 1920s.
+This n-genitive was the norm for both vocalic and consonantal nouns in The Etymologies in the mid-1930s and appears in contemporaneous drafts of The Silmarillion as well as the poem Fíriel’s Song, also from the 1930s.
+The n-genitive appeared in the Lament of Atalante from “The Notion Club Papers” written around 1945:

 - ᴹQ.
 Herunúmen arda sakkante lenéme Ilúvatáren “Lords-of-West Earth rent with leave of [Ilúvatar]” (SD/246).

-Here Ilúvatáren “of Ilúvatar” is an en-genitive, versus later o-genitive Ilúvatáro from the 1950s (PE21/83).
-These en-genitives do not appear in the 1950s and 60s, so it seems the Plotz paradigm was the norm in the Late Quenya conceptual period.
+Here Ilúvatáren “of Ilúvatar” and Eldalien “of the Elves” are an n-genitive, versus later o-genitive Ilúvatáro from the 1950s (PE21/83).
+These n-genitives do not appear in the 1950s and 60s, so it seems the Plotz paradigm was the norm in the Late Quenya conceptual period.

-The full set of conceptual developments is given in the table below, using the version numbers for the declension charts from PE16 and PE21, with version 0a for declensions from the 1920s, 0b for the Early Quenya Grammar, MQ for the en-genitive of the 1930s and 40s and LQ for Late Quenya forms (in Plotz and elsewhere).
+The full set of conceptual developments is given in the table below, using the version numbers for the declension charts from PE16 and PE21, with version 0a for declensions from the 1910s, 0b for the Early Quenya Grammar from the 1920s, MQ for the n-genitive of the 1930s and 40s and LQ for Late Quenya forms (in Plotz and elsewhere); the Entu, Ensi, Enta Declension (EEED) and Bodleian Declension (BD) are inserted between version 5c and 6 as discussed in the entry on noun cases.
 The introduction of new forms is indicated by bold, except for the dual which changed frequently.
 Sh.
-Pl. = “Short Plural” for these declension charts that had archaic short plurals for vocalic nouns.
+Pl. = “Short Plural” for those declension charts that had archaic short plurals for vocalic nouns.
 Starting with version 2, the e-nouns could use the consonantal plural genitive forms (-ion rather than -lion).

 ¹ becoming -u in combination with final -o (and sometimes -a).